 As part of our service we endeavour to ensure that the rent is paid on time.
 Having carefully selected the tenant in the first place, there's unlikely to be a problem.

 However people's circumstances do sometimes change during a tenancy and if the rent is not paid, we’ll advise you on the appropriate course of action.

 What about a deposit?

-We ask tenants for a deposit which is usually equal to 1.25 x the monthly rent.
+We ask tenants for a deposit which is up to 5 weeks rent.
 It will only be returned when the tenant has given vacant possession of the property and left it in a satisfactory condition, allowing for wear and tear, and complied with his or her responsibilities under the Tenancy Agreement.